 The test guideline for acute oral and contact toxicity to bumble bees has been ring-tested and is considered suitable for risk assessment purposes.
-Therefore, acute studies with bumble bees should also always be submitted.
-For the time being, a tier 1 risk assessment using HQ acute oral and HQ acute contact should be presented for bumble bees40 as described for honey bees in SANCO/10329/2002.
+Therefore, acute studies with bumble bees should always be submitted.
+If acute studies on the active substance(s) and bumble bees are available, acute studies with bumble bees and the formulation can be waived according to Table 21.6.2.
+For the time being, a tier 1 risk assessment using HQ acute oral and HQ acute contact should be presented for bumble bees45 as described for honey bees in SANCO/10329/2002.